The restriction of polynomial modules for the Virasoro algebra to $\mathfrak{sl}_2 ( \cc )$: Introduction

 The Lie algebras $\s_2(\cc)$ and the Virasoro algebra are important exemplars in Lie theory.
 Both algebras have been well-studied and have a richly developed representation theory, including highest weight modules and Whittaker modules.

 The Lie algebra $\s_2(\cc)$ naturally embeds in the Virasoro algebra, which suggests questions about how the representation theory of the two algebras are connected.
-One might expect that a reasonable starting place would be with known families of modules that have been well-studied for both the Virasoro algebra and $\s_2$, such as highest weight modules and Whittaker modules.
-When restricted to $\s_2$, however, these $\Vir$-modules tend to be quite large and complicated.
+One might expect that a reasonable starting place would be with known families of modules that have been well-studied for both the Virasoro algebra and $\s_2 (\cc )$, such as highest weight modules and Whittaker modules.
+When restricted to $\s_2 (\cc )$, however, these $\Vir$-modules tend to be quite large and complicated.
 (See \cite{KR} and \cite{ondWies2009}, and \cite{mazZhao2014} for descriptions of highest-weight and Whittaker modules for $\Vir$, respectively.)

-Martin and Prieto \cite{marPrie} have given some general conditions for which weight $\s_2(\cc)$-modules can be lifted to $\Vir$-modules, by first relating the representation theory of $\s_2 ( \cc )$ to the representation of certain subalgebras ${\bf Witt}_>$ and ${\bf Witt}_<$; they also provide concrete connections between some families of $\s_2$- and $\Vir$-weight modules.
+Martin and Prieto \cite{marPrie} have given some general conditions for which weight $\s_2(\cc)$-modules can be lifted to $\Vir$-modules, by first relating the representation theory of $\s_2 ( \cc )$ to the representation of certain subalgebras ${\bf Witt}_>$ and ${\bf Witt}_<$; they also provide concrete connections between some families of $\s_2 (\cc)$- and $\Vir$-weight modules.
 Dong, Lin, and Mason \cite{DLM} have studied a piece of the reverse question, investigating the nature of vertex operator algebras (which are Virasoro modules) when restricted to $\s_2(\cc)$.

 In this paper, we focus on the restriction of ``polynomial modules," certain non-weight $\Vir$-modules, to $\s_2(\cc)$; these modules were introduced in \cite{ondWies18} as a generalization of the modules in $\Omega ( \lambda , b)$ studied in \cite{LZ14}.
-We show that polynomial modules restrict to twists (via $\s_2(\cc)$ automorphisms) of several classical families of $\s_2(\cc)$-modules, including Verma and Whittaker modules.
+The polynomial modules are induced from ``polynomial" subalgebras which have finite codimension in $\Vir$; and in \cite{ondWies18}, it is shown that these subalgebras include all subalgebras of codimension one.
+Here we prove that if $\s_2(\cc)$ is regarded as a subalgebra of $\Vir$ in a canonical way, polynomial modules restrict to non-trivial twists (via $\s_2(\cc)$-automorphisms) of several classical families of $\s_2(\cc)$-modules, including Verma and Whittaker modules.

+These nontrivial twists of familiar $\s_2(\cc)$-modules can be induced from subalgebras of $\s_2(\cc)$; the subalgebras obviously have finite codimension, and subalgebras of a given codimension can be related via an $\s_2(\cc)$-automorphism.
+Thus, the results of the paper can be alternatively summarized in the following way.
+With the given canonical embedding of $\s_2(\cc)$ in $\Vir$, we show that most $\s_2(\cc)$-modules induced from nontrivial, proper subalgebras -- specifically those that are not subalgebras of $\B^+$, or $\B^-$ (see notation in Lemmas \ref{lem:2dimSubs} and \ref{lem:onedim}) -- can be lifted to a $\Vir$-module induced from a subalgebra of the same codimension.
+If the $\s_2(\cc)$-module is induced from a subalgebra of codimension $1$, the lift is unique.
+If the $\s_2(\cc)$-module is induced from a subalgebra of codimension $2$, there is an infinite family of lifts indexed by $\cc$.